mmocny/inp-workshop/README.md

 ```
 </details>

-Can we do better than a 1000ms timeout?
+Can we do better than a fixed 100ms timeout?

 We likely still want the code to run as quickly as possible... otherwise we should have just removed it!